Application Guide

 To stand out, make sure you've researched:

-• Research common challenges in state and local government technology (e.g., legacy systems, procurement hurdles) to show you understand the context.
+• Familiarize yourself with common challenges in state and local government technology adoption, such as legacy systems and procurement hurdles.

 Visit Partners for Public Good's Website →